Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Measurement

 Fig.~\ref{fig:tracks} presents 300$\times$500~pixel (4.5$\times$7.5\,mm$^2$) slices of exposure images: the left image shows background radiation over an 18-minute period, and the right displays an exposure in the presence of the tritium source.
 Some muon tracks are visible in both exposures along with smaller energy deposition clusters.
 Fig.~\ref{fig:comparison} shows zoomed in views of tritium and background clusters centered around the highest intensity pixel of each cluster.

 To identify and analyze each particle event, we apply a clustering algorithm to identify connected pixels above a threshold of 51\,eV, corresponding to 4$\sigma$ of the noise observed in our measured data.
+This threshold is large enough to eliminate essentially all false hits arising from noise, but is still small compared to the typical tritium beta ray deposition in keV.
 For each cluster, we extract a 10$\times$10~pixel region centered around the highest intensity pixel.
 While some background particle tracks extend beyond this window, tritium clusters are well-contained within this size.
 Some examples of extracted tritium and background clusters are shown in Fig.~\ref{fig:comparison}.
 The range of tritium electrons in the detector is much smaller than the size of the CCD pixels but due to drift and diffusion effects of the freed charges, the resulting clusters from tritium electrons typically spread across approximately 20~pixels.
 Clusters larger than 10$\times$10~pixels are trivial to distinguish from tritium signals, making this window size sufficient for our classification task.